Skip to main content

 The most important rule on this site: we only reference gear we have positive evidence a photographer used.

+Photography sites are full of confident-sounding equipment lists that turn out to be speculation or aggregated myth.
 We go back to primary sources — the photographer's own words in interviews, manufacturer documentation, published monographs, verified accounts from colleagues and editors.
-Where the evidence is ambiguous, we say so or we omit the claim entirely.
+Where the evidence is ambiguous, we say so, or we leave it out entirely.